 (General principles of microbial concepts)

-(Latin = small) are living beings so small (< 40 µm or 0.04 mm) that they are not visible by the naked eye.
-Microorganisms include certain bacteria, viruses, fungi and parasites.
+Microorganisms (Latin micro = small) are living beings so small (< 40 µm or 0.04 mm) that they are not visible by the naked eye.
+Microorganisms related to human health include certain bacteria, viruses, fungi and parasites.

 Types of Microorganisms: